junwatu/recipe-nutritional-analysis/blog/README.md

 git clone https://github.com/junwatu/recipe-nutritional-analysis.git
 ```

-Change the directory to the project root and go to the `app` folder then install all dependencies:
+Change the directory to the project root and go to the `app` folder then install all the dependencies:

 ```shell
 cd recipe-nutritional-analysis